Calbabreaker/Varak/.github/BUILDING.md

 cmake .. -DCMAKE_BUILD_TYPE=DEBUG
 ```

 Then use your output buildset to compile everything.
-For example `make`.
+For example `make` or Visual Studio.